MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -DotNetFrameworkVersion

-Specifies the minimum version of the Microsoft .NET Framework that the module requires.
+Specifies the minimum version of the Microsoft .NET Framework required by the module.

-> [!NOTE]
-> This setting is valid for the PowerShell Desktop edition only, such as Windows PowerShell 5.1,
-> and only applies to .NET Framework versions lower than 4.5.
-This requirement has no effect for
-> newer versions of PowerShell or the .NET Framework.

 ```yaml
 Type: System.Version